-This Doctoral project stands out in several ways.
-First, it is co-supervised by researchers from three distinct disciplines (social marketing, computer sciences, and psychology) who have already collaborated on related topics, including the supervision of PhD students and postdoctoral researchers.
-The project requires a unique combination of skills in computer science, artificial intelligence, human and social sciences.
+This post-doctoral project stands out in several ways.
+First, it is co-supervised by researchers from three distinct disciplines (social marketing, computer sciences, and psychology) who have already collaborated on related topics, including the supervision of PhD students and post-doctoral researchers.
+Thus, the project requires a unique combination of skills in computer science, artificial intelligence, human and social sciences.

-Second, this Doctoral project is part of the MIAI Cluster, and the Chair Transformative AI & Social Change (TrAI-SoC).
-Participation in the MIAI Cluster and Chair TrAI-Soc offers an invaluable opportunity for personal development and networking.
+Second, this post-doctoral project is part of the MIAI Cluster, and the Chair Transformative AI & Social Change (TrAI-SoC).
+Participation in the MIAI Cluster and Chair TrAI-Soc offers an invaluable opportunity for personal development and networking, making it a uniquely enriching experience.